koniin/GodotTilemapNavigation/README.md

 # GodotAstarTilemapNavigation

-You can use the Pathfinder class as a drop in for your projects.
+You can use the PathFinder class as a drop in for your projects.